What is Acne?

 Microdermabrasion: Microdermabrasion is a non-invasive procedure that deeply exfoliates and refines the surface of the skin, leaving it brighter, smoother and more youthful looking.
 Suitable for all skin types, microdermabrasion’s can help treat fine lines, uneven skin texture, enlarged pores, and stimulates blood flow to the face.

-If you’re suffering from acne scars left post breakout, Sunflower Dermatology recommends Fraxel Laser Treatment.
+If you’re suffering from acne scars left post breakout, Epiphany Dermatology recommends Fraxel Laser Treatment.

 Fraxel Dual Laser Treatment works by utilizing dual lasers with frequencies that reach the epidermis and dermis layers of the skin.
 The laser penetrates the damaged skin and stimulates the collagen and new healthy skin cells to grow.